johnwalicki/TI-SimpleLink-Workshop/README.md

 - Create a Node-RED Dashboard
 - Experiment with Chart types
 - Plot Real Time sensor data
-- Add the mmWave BoosterPack to your LaunchPad and compile a MCU binary
+- Attach the mmWave BoosterPack to your LaunchPad and compile a MCU binary
-- Send Time of Flight distance sensor data to Watson IoT
+- Send Time of Flight (ToF) distance sensor data to Watson IoT
 - Plot ToF distance sensor data
 - Create a Node-RED flow that uses the Cloudant node
 - Format a time series database record